Elvis Costello: 1985–1989: Initial collaborations

 In 1987, Costello appeared on the HBO special Roy Orbison and Friends, A Black and White Night, a tribute to his long-time idol Roy Orbison.
-Costello co-wrote "The Other End (Of the Telescope)" with the American singer-songwriter Aimee Mann.
-It appears on the 1988 album Everything's Different Now by Mann's band Til Tuesday.
+Costello co-wrote "The Other End (Of the Telescope)" with Aimee Mann.
+It appears on the 1988 album Everything's Different Now by Mann's band 'Til Tuesday.

-1990s
+1990s: Collaborations, soundtracks and brief Attractions reunion

 In 1991, Costello released Mighty Like a Rose, which featured the single "The Other Side of Summer".
-He also co-composed and co-produced, with Richard Harvey, the title and incidental music for the mini-series G.B.H. by Alan Bleasdale.
-This entirely instrumental, and largely orchestral, soundtrack garnered a BAFTA, for Best Music for a TV Series for the pair.

-In 1993, Costello experimented with classical music with a critically acclaimed collaboration with the Brodsky Quartet on The Juliet Letters.
+With Richard Harvey, he co-composed the score for Alan Bleasdale's mini-series G.B.H..
+The score secured them a BAFTA.

+In 1993, Costello collaborated with the Brodsky Quartet on The Juliet Letters.
+It was inspired by a piece in The Guardian about letters to Shakespeare's Juliet Capulet.
+Cellist Jacqueline Thomas notes "quotes from or references to music we love – and varied musical styles to suit the songs, from Bachian suspensions in 'Deliver Us', to flamenco riffs in 'Romeo’s Seance', a hurdy-gurdy effect built from a Bartók chord in 'Who Do You Think You Are?'"

 During this period, he wrote a full album's worth of material for Wendy James, and these songs became the tracks on her 1993 solo album Now Ain't the Time for Your Tears.
 Costello returned to rock and roll the following year with a project that reunited him with the Attractions, Brutal Youth.
 In 1995, he released Kojak Variety, an album of cover songs recorded five years earlier, and followed in 1996 with an album of songs originally written for other artists, All This Useless Beauty.
 This was the final album of original material that he issued under his Warner Bros. contract, and also his final album with the Attractions.
+He appeared on Desert Island Discs.
+His choices included Frank Sinatra's "I've Got You Under My Skin", Mozart's aria "Non so più cosa son" and Duke Ellington's cover of Billy Strayhorn's "Blood Count".
+His first choice was Beethoven's "String Quartet No. 16".

-In 1994, he sang "They Can't Take That Away from Me" with Tony Bennett for MTV Unplugged, appearing on the album released from the broadcast.
+In 1994, he duetted with Tony Bennett on "They Can't Take That Away from Me" on MTV Unplugged, appearing on the album released from the broadcast.

 In the spring of 1996, Costello played a series of intimate club dates, backed only by Steve Nieve on the piano, in support of All This Useless Beauty.
 An ensuing mid-year tour with the Attractions proved to be the death knell, with relations between Costello and bassist Bruce Thomas at a breaking point, Costello announced that the current tour would be the Attractions' last.
 The quartet performed their final US show in Seattle, Washington on 1 September 1996, before wrapping up their tour in Japan.
 Costello continued to work frequently with Attractions Steve Nieve and Pete Thomas; eventually, both became members of Costello's new back-up band, The Imposters.